-- Eating nutritious food when you can. - Eating together online with your Elders, - friends and family. - Trying new recipes!
-Ask your loved ones at home or others what their favourite food is.
+- Eating nutritious food when you can. - Eating together online with your Elders, friends and family. - Trying new recipes!
+Ask your loved ones at home or others what their favourite food is. - Learning to make a traditional meal.

 Our community art practices are important for our wellbeing and you can stay connected to each other by: